freest-lang/freest-lang.github.io/getting started/linear-channels.md

 ?T          - receive
 +{l:T, ..}  - select
 &{l:T, ..}  - match
-End         - close
+Close       - close
+Wait        - wait
 ```

 To instantiate new channels we use `new`.
 For function types and comprehensive documentation,
   check out the [Prelude]({{ site.url }}{{ site.baseurl }}/documentation/prelude) documentation
   page.

-To implement a client of our `MathService` is to follow the protocol (specified by the session type).
+To implement a client of our `MathService` we follow the protocol (specified by the session type).
 A very effective tip on programming with channels in FreeST is to **always program around the session type**.
 If you focus on your protocols, you give priority to designing how you structure your processes, and then the implementation will come naturally by following said protocol.

 Let us begin implementing a simple `MathService` client that wants the negation of `5`.
 Looking at the session type, our first step is to select an option (between `Negate` and `IsZero`):
 ```